-in late 2012, she moved back to India and now works as an independent typeface designer and consultant in Bangalore.
+in late 2012, she moved back to India and now divides her time between typeface design and consulting, and digital design.
 As a participant of GNOME’s Outreach Programme for Women

 on improvements on GNOME's UI typeface, Cantarell

 , and extended the character set to include storm gain